wimpysworld/antsy-alien-attack-pico/README.md

 - Power
   - Charges the dynamo
   - A fully charged dynamo yields player HP
-  - Hold the second button to release a smart bomb
+  - ~~Hold the second button to release a smart bomb~~; playtesters didn't think this added anything of value

 ## Technical considerations 🧠